mustkem/github-repo-search/DOC.md

 - connect is used over useSelector (react-redux)

-"Inner" components themselves are simpler and easier to test Option to include redux in your component tests
+"Inner" components themselves are simpler and easier to test.
+Option to include redux in your component tests.
-Better performance optimizations by default
+Better performance optimizations by default.
-Good separation of concerns
+Good separation of concerns.